US Stock Market Pricing

 Dow Jones Industrials Price-to-Sales

-The Price-to-Sales ratio for the Dow Jones Industrial Average has reached a new high of 4.09.
-We use a 20% trimmed mean of the Price-to-Sales ratio for the 30 stocks in the Dow to remove the most extreme readings that would otherwise distort the ratio.
+The Price-to-Sales ratio for the Dow Jones Industrial Average eased to 4.15 from 4.20 two weeks ago.
+We use a 20% trimmed mean of the Price-to-Sales ratio across the 30 Dow stocks to remove the most extreme readings that would otherwise distort the ratio.

 Dow Jones Industrials Price-to-Sales Ratio